• Skip to primary navigation

 Pro tip to make the best deviled egg potato salad.

 Make the dressing.
 This simple dressing is mainly mayo with a touch of mustard.
-You could just add them separately to the salad, but combining them beforehand makes it easier to make sure the dressing is mixed evenly into the salad.
+You could just add them separately to the salad, but combining them beforehand makes it easier to make sure the dressing is mixed evenly throughout the salad.

-Whipped and mixed, your fluffy potato salad will take on a light yellow color because of the mustard in the dressing.
+Your fluffy potato salad will take on a light yellow color because of the mustard in the dressing.
 And the vinegar in both the mustard and the pickle relish round out the flavors in this cookout salad nicely.

 Combine all the good stuff.
 Now it’s time to fold in the eggs and the pickles.
 And that’s it!
 Now, it’s time to let your salad chill in the fridge and become insanely delicious!